Books I Want To Read:

 • The United States of Arugula by David Kamp ?

-• The Apprentice: My Life In The Kitchen by Jacques Pepin ?
+• The Apprentice: My Life In The Kitchen or Complete Techniques (strong rec from serious eats) by Jacques Pepin ?

 • Julie and Julia by Julie Powell ?